thrawn01/quartz-garden/content/posts/Introduction to GIT CLIP.md

 ---
 date: 2014-03-03T01:00:00Z
-title: Introduction to GIT WTF
+title: Introduction to GIT CLIP
 tags:
   - tools
   - environment
 ---
 Due to the collaborative nature of **_git_**; over time I begin to accumulate quite a few branches and working closely in a team compounds this problem.
 Remembering what branch needs to be merged, and what branches need a pull can tax the little grey cells.

-As a solution to this problem, I present `git wtf` Instead of trying to explain what it is, lets just run `git wtf` and examine it’s output.
+As a solution to this problem, I present `git clip` Instead of trying to explain what it is, lets just run `git clip` and examine it’s output.

-Here is a run of `git wtf` on a project at work
+Here is a run of `git clip` on a project at work

 ![[git-wtf-at-work.png]]
 A lot of information there, lets start with the first two lines